Sound Fountain

 Rudolf A. Bruil - February 12th, 2006

-Biographical details and images of Hermann Schwertmann, the poster and the program, submitted by his daughter, cellist player Ursula Erhart-Schwertmann, Vienna.
+Biographical details and images of Hermann Schwertmann, the poster and the program, were submitted by his daughter, cello player Ursula Erhart-Schwertmann, Vienna.

-On July 22, 2007, I received the sad message that after a long, serious illness, pianist Hermann Schwertmann, aged 87, had passed away in Vienna on July 13, 2007.
+On July 22, 2007, I received the sad message from Ursala Erhart-Schwertmann that her father, pianist Hermann Schwertmann, after a long and serious illness, had passed away at the age of 87, in Vienna, on July 13, 2007.

 R.A.B.